 Disabled Musicians Who Rock - Disability and All

 This post will cover individuals and groups across most genres.
 Some are still performing, some have broken up, and some have passed on.
-No matter what has happened, they all share a resolve that would not let anything keep them from letting their hearts voice out through the music they love.
+They all share a resolve that would not let anything keep them from letting their hearts voice out through the music they love.

 Let's kick off with the Australian rock outfit, Rudely Interrupted.
-The group currently consists of four members: Rory Burnside, the vocalist and a songwriter for the group.
+The group currently consists of four member.
+Rory Burnside, the vocalist and a songwriter for the group.
 Rory has Aspergers and epilepsy, but his perfect pitch makes his leading vocals spot on no matter what.
 Sam Beke brings the bass to the group.
 Down syndrome has not stopped him from being the self-proclaimed Gene Simmons of the band.
-Joshua Hogan, autism, dazzles on his drums, and guitarist, Rohan Brooks, is the music therapist who brought them all together.
+Joshua Hogan – autism – dazzles on his drums, and guitarist, Rohan Brooks, is the music therapist who brought them all together.
 Check out the groups single Close My Eyes here.

 An orchestra defined by what you hear, and not what you see, the British Paraorchestra was founded in 2011 by conductor Charles Hazlewood.
 The orchestra consists of musicians above the age of 16, currently living in the UK, and proficient in any instrument.
 The ensemble is always looking for new talent and any instrument that the player is willing to bring to the stage.
 The Paraorchestra made their debut backing Coldplay for London 2012 Paralympic closing ceremony.
 Check out the single featuring the Kaos Signing Choir for Deaf & Hearing Children titled True Colors.